metricly/metricly-docs/content/api/api-elements.md

 ### CURL

-This CURL example posts a new key-value pair of `"Weekday":"Saturday"` to the element specified in the request URL.
+The following CURL example posts a new key-value pair of `"Weekday":"Saturday"` to the element specified in the request URL.
 Notice it must be wrapped with `netuitiveTag`.

 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'User-Agent: none' -d '{ \